factory-helper/factory-helper/README.md

 =====
 **This is currently considered a _pre-release_ version by the authors.**

 This gem began life as a fork of [stympy's Faker](https://github.com/stympy/faker).
-While the usage examples below use the `FactoryHelper` name, the `Faker` constant remains available, aliased to `FactoryHelper`.
-Thus, the FactoryHelper gem can be used as a drop-in replacement for Faker without requiring any changes to your codebase.
+While the usage examples below use the `FactoryHelper` name, the `Faker` constant remains available.
+For example, `Faker::Name.name`.

 FactoryHelper's purpose is to facilitate software testing by allowing factories to have a solid source of random data with defined characteristics, but the gem can be used for many other purposes as well as in production code.

-Its main use-case is slightly different than Faker's and will evolve in that direction, with a primary focus on software testing and not real-looking data.
-Many new features will also be added, some based on PRs submitted to the original repo.
+Its main use-case is slightly different than Faker's and will evolve in that direction, with a primary focus on software testing and only a secondary focus on real-looking data.
+New features will also be added, some based on PRs submitted to the original repo, some based on things we've needed ourselves, and some based on incoming pull requests.

 [![Build Status](https://travis-ci.org/factory-helper/factory-helper.svg)](https://travis-ci.org/factory-helper/factory-helper)
 [![Coverage Status](https://coveralls.io/repos/factory-helper/factory-helper/badge.svg)](https://coveralls.io/r/factory-helper/factory-helper)